Kylmille/practice-for-week-05-hash-tables-long-practice/README-phase-02.md

 # Intermediate Phase 2: Hash table practice problems

-For each of these problems, you can use a hash table (either an `object` or `set`) to solve the problem in `O(n)` time.
+For each onpm testf these problems, you can use a hash table (either an `object` or `set`) to solve the problem in `O(n)` time.
 Note that once you have a working solution, the specs will run a test with an input of 1 million inputs.
 Your code should return in under 2 seconds with optimal time complexity.